pablodecm/phd_thesis/src/105_chapter_5.md

 ![Schematic depiction of the hemisphere mixing background estimation procedure.
 The red arrows represent b-tagged jets and the blue arrows represent jets that were not b-tagged in an event.
-The fist step includes finding the thrust axis in the $x-y$ plane.
+The first step includes finding the thrust axis in the $x-y$ plane.
 The event is then divided in two hemispheres, each composed of a set of jets, by the plane perpendicular to the thrust axis.
 All these hemispheres are